Scenario

 Under External Primary Servers, click Add and select External Primary.

-Enter mimosa.techblue.io as the server name and 45.120.106.133 as the address.
+Enter mimosa.techblue.io as the server name and enter the IP address obtained from the

 Select Use TSIG and choose New TSIG Key.